via Git

-Web path discovery tool that brute-forces directories and files on web servers using customizable wordlists
+Web path brute-forcer that discovers hidden directories and files on web servers using customizable wordlists

-dirsearch is a web path discovery tool that performs brute-force attacks to find hidden directories and files on web servers.
-It sends HTTP requests to test potential paths from wordlists, helping security researchers and penetration testers identify exposed resources that may not be publicly linked.
+dirsearch is a command-line web path discovery tool that performs brute-force enumeration to find hidden directories and files on web servers.
+It uses wordlists to systematically test potential paths and identifies accessible resources that might not be linked from the main website.

 # via Git